Whole-process people's democracy

-Whole-process people's democracy (全过程人民民主 (Quán guòchéng rénmín mínzhǔ)), formerly termed whole-process democracy (全过程民主 (Quán guòchéng mínzhǔ)), is a Chinese Communist Party (CCP) political concept describing the people's participation in, and relationship to, governance under socialism with Chinese characteristics.
+Whole-process people's democracy, formerly termed whole-process democracy, is a Chinese Communist Party (CCP) political concept describing the people's participation in, and relationship to, governance under socialism with Chinese characteristics.
 Whole-process people's democracy differs from liberal democracy in that it is a consequentialist model of political decision-making, aiming to be judged by how well the government is able to improve the socioeconomic lives of citizens, rather than solely being based on democratic processes.

 Development of the term

-The term whole-process people's democracy developed in distinct stages.
 Narratives of a CCP-style "democracy" and democracy in Marxism have evolved in CCP's language since its founding.

-First, the term "whole-process democracy" was used to describe existing governance practices such as Chinese experiments with democratic elements in the legislative process and in local government activities.
-CCP general secretary Xi Jinping first used the term publicly on November 2, 2019, while visiting the Shanghai grassroots consultative center for the National People's Congress (NPC).
+CCP general secretary Xi Jinping first stated the term "whole-process democracy" publicly on November 2, 2019, while visiting the Shanghai grassroots consultative center for the National People's Congress (NPC).
 Xi stated, "China's people's democracy is a type of whole-process democracy" in which legislation is enacted "after going through procedures and democratic deliberations to ensure that decision-making is sound and democratic."

-Second, the term "whole process democracy" was incorporated into Chinese law in March 2021.
+The term "whole process democracy" was incorporated into Chinese law in March 2021.
 The NPC passed the Decision on Amending the Organic Law of the NPC, which incorporated "adherence to whole process democracy."
 The NPC viewed whole-process democracy as an area where it could make significant contributions.
 As a result, the NPC led a national campaign (in which local people's congresses at all levels participated) to promote the principle.
-The CCP then incorporated the concept into its ideology, promoting it and explaining it as an improved model of socialist democracy suited for the needs of the 21st century.
+The CCP then incorporated the concept into its ideology, promoting it and explaining it as an improved model of "socialist democracy" suited for the 21st century.

 On July 1, 2021, Xi incorporated the word "people's" into the term during his speech at the 100th Anniversary of the Chinese Communist Party, giving the new name: "whole-process people's democracy."
 Xi tied the term to "common prosperity."
 The addition of "people's" to the term emphasizes the Maoist practice of the mass line.

-Theory
+The Chinese government's 2021 white paper China: A Democracy that Works emphasizes the whole-process people's democracy perspective in an effort to demonstrate the country's "institutional self-confidence."

+Definition

 Xi describes four components of whole-process people's democracy, expressed as paired relationships: